Painful Periods: Causes, Severity, ICD-10, and What Helps

 The relationship between prostaglandins and pain is dose-dependent, meaning higher prostaglandin levels correlate with more intense contractions and more severe pain.
 People who experience severe dysmenorrhea often have elevated prostaglandin levels in their menstrual fluid compared to those with mild or no cramps.
 This explains why nonsteroidal anti-inflammatory drugs, or NSAIDs, which inhibit prostaglandin production, are often effective at reducing period pain.
 By blocking the enzymes that create prostaglandins, these medications reduce both the force of contractions and the resulting discomfort.

-The Typical Pattern of Primary Dysmenorrhea
+The typical pattern of primary Dysmenorrhea

 Primary dysmenorrhea follows a predictable pattern that reflects its underlying cause.
 Understanding this pattern helps you distinguish primary from secondary dysmenorrhea.